 A key approach to optimising SHM systems is the optimisation of sensor locations within the system.
-This approach has attracted a great deal of interest among the research community and has lead to significant improvements in the damage detectability of SHM systems.^{3-14} One of the most notable works on this topic is a recent review by Ostachowicz et al.,3 which provides a comprehensive overview of the development of novel sensor placement optimisation techniques for a wide range of different sensor technologies and optimisation algorithms based on different performance indices.
-Among the most common performance indices is the coverage area index, which describes the coverage area provided by the sensors of an SHM network.
-One of the most relevant examples of this is by Thiene et al.,4 where a maximum area coverage (MAC) approach was developed for optimising the position of sensors within an SHM network for damage localisation in composite structures.
-A genetic algorithm was used to determine the optimal combination of sensor locations that maximised the coverage area of the network based on an initial set of possible locations.
-The resulting sensor networks were validated via experimental measurements, and they were found to provide accurate damage localisation.
-Another relevant example is by Salmanpour et al.,5 where a similar approach to Thiene et al.4 was taken for optimal transducer network placement using a genetic algorithm but was designed specifically for a delay and sum damage detection algorithm.
+This approach has attracted a great deal of interest amongst the research community and has lead to significant improvements in the damage detectability of SHM systems [3-14].
+One of the most notable works on this topic is a recent review by Ostachowicz et al. [3], which provides a comprehensive overview of the development of novel sensor placement optimisation techniques for a wide range of different sensor technologies and optimisation algorithms based on different performance indices.
+Among the most common performance indices is the coverage area index, which describes the coverage area provided by the sensors of a SHM network.
+One of the most relevant examples of this is by Thiene et al. [4], where a Maximum Area Coverage (MAC) approach was developed for optimising the position of sensors within a SHM network for damage localization in composite structures.
+A genetic algorithm was used to determine the optimal combination of sensor locations that maximised the coverage area of the network based from an initial set of possible locations.
+The resulting sensor networks were validated via experimental measurements and they were found to provide accurate damage localization.
+Another relevant example is by Salmanpour et al. [5], where a similar approach to Thiene et al. [4] was taken for optimal transducer network placement using a genetic algorithm, but was designed specifically for a delay and sum damage detection algorithm.
 The optimisation was carried out using a fitness function based on coverage area and signal attenuation.
 The optimised sensor networks were successfully validated using experimental data.
-Another example is by Gao et al.,6 where the design of a sensor network for a composite aircraft tail was optimised to maximise coverage level.
-Further examples are provided by Soman et al.^{7,8} Another common performance index is the signal attenuation index, which describes the level of signal attenuation in the sensor network.
-This was also investigated by Thiene et al.4 and by Salmanpour et al.5 Probability of sensor malfunction has also been investigated by the research community as a performance index.
-Mallardo et al.9 used this index with a Bayesian inference approach, under the presence of sensor data uncertainties, to optimise the positions of sensors for improving impact localisation accuracy.
+Another example is by Gao et al. [6], where the design of a sensor network for a composite aircraft tail was optimised to maximise coverage level.
+Further examples are provided by [7] and [8].
+Another common performance index is the signal attenuation index, which describes the level of signal attenuation in the sensor network.
+This was also investigated by Thiene et al. [4] and by Salmanpour et al. [5].
+Probability of sensor malfunction has also been investigated by the research community as a performance index.
+Mallardo et al. [9] used this index with a Bayesian inference approach, under the presence of sensor data uncertainties, to optimise the positions of sensors for improving impact localisation accuracy.
 The reliability and robustness of the proposed approach were validated with experimental examples.
-A performance index based on economic cost was investigated by Mkwananzi et al.,10 who optimised sensor positions to minimise capital costs and costs associated with detection errors.
+A performance index based on economic cost was investigated by Mkwananzi et al. [10], who optimised sensor positions to minimise capital costs and costs associated with detection errors.
 As a result of this optimisation, it was shown that costs associated with detection errors could be reduced by 40%.
 Modal characteristics have also been used as performance indexes.
-Sun and Buyukozturk14 took an integer optimisation approach to the optimisation of sensor locations using modal characteristics.
+Sun and Buyukozturk [14] took an integer optimisation approach to the optimisation of sensor locations using modal characteristics.
 Results indicate that the proposed methodology is efficient and effective in optimisation the locations of the sensors.
-Ferreira Gomes et al.11 employed a multi-objective genetic algorithm to search for the optimal locations of sensors.
-The objectives were based on information collected by the fisher information matrix (FIM) and mode shape interpolation, and it was demonstrated that the proposed method could distribute a small number of sensors on a structure and guarantee the quality of information obtained from these sensors.
-Other examples of the use of the FIM are De Stefano et al.12 and Shi et al.13 More detailed information on the use of different performance indices for sensor location optimisation can be seen in a recent review by Barthorpe and Worden.15
+Ferreira Gomes et al. [11] employed a multi-objective genetic algorithm to search for the optimal locations of sensors.
+The objectives were based on information collected by the Fisher Information Matrix (FIM) and mode shape interpolation, and it was demonstrated that the proposed method could distribute a small number of sensors on a structure and guarantee the quality of information obtained from these sensors.
+Other examples of the use of the FIM are [12] and [13].
+More detailed information on the use of different performance indices for sensor location optimisation can be seen in a recent review by Barthorpe and Worden [15].